ccverak/carloscastellanos.dev/content/posts/2019-03-02-websockets-with-serverless.md

 ## Connecting your functions

 Routes are a concept that represents the connection that should be made between APIG and your functions.
-There are special and custom routes.
+There are special and custom types of routes.

-**Special routes**
+**$connect, $disconnect and $default routes**

 `$connect` and `$disconnect`: These are self-explanatory, they are used to connect functions to react to these WebSocket events.